Last Updated on November 4, 2021

 About MBAs in general

 There’s a bit of hating out there of the MBA these days.
-I’ve heard it suggested that MBAs kills your creativity.
+I’ve heard it suggested that an MBA kills your creativity.
 I don’t think this is true.

 About the Quantic Executive MBA (EMBA)